 Tommy Dougherty (b.
-1990) is a native of Pittsburgh, Pennsylvania, and is a composer of orchestral, chamber, and solo works.
-He received his Bachelor’s degrees in both composition and violin performance from The Eastman School of Music and his Master of Music degree in composition from Rice University’s Shepherd School of Music.
+1990) is a native of Pittsburgh, Pennsylvania and is a composer of orchestral, chamber, and solo works.

-Also an active violinist, Tommy has performed with ensembles including the San Diego Symphony, the Kaleidoscope Chamber Orchestra in Los Angeles, California, and The Kinetic Conductorless Ensemble in Houston, Texas.
+Also an active violinist, Tommy performs regularly with the San Diego Symphony and has played with the Kaleidoscope Chamber Orchestra in Los Angeles, CA and Kinetic: The Conductorless Ensemble in Houston, TX.

 To hear Tommy’s music, go to: